ChuangshiJiang/Code-Fragment/README.md

 # Code-Fragment
-To collect code fragment of coding life.
+To collect code fragment of coding.